katliang/group-split/README.md

 ## <a name="technologies"></a>Technologies

-Backend: Ruby, Ruby on Rails, PostgreSQL, Active Record<br/>
+Backend: Ruby, Ruby on Rails, PostgreSQL<br/>
 Frontend: HTML5, CSS, Bootstrap<br/>

 ## <a name="features"></a>Features